vAmigaWeb/vAmigaWeb/README.md

 +mouse - done, via browsers pointerlock API for desktops and android (iOS does not support pointerlock API)

-+mouse - via touchpad emulation ... still to be done
++mouse - via touchpad emulation ... done

 +connection to a demo site for demo browser - not yet done

-+...
++automatically install AROS ROMs by a button click - not yet done

++ ...

 have fun !